jsikyoon/programmable-agents_tensorflow/README.md

 The feature (row of capital theta) is 6 (Red, Blue, White, Cube, Sphere, Hand).

-The state dimension is 85 (5(4 objects and arm) * 17 (3/2/6/6 dimension are for position, qpos, feature, and feature of arm.)).
+The state dimension is 75 (5(4 objects and arm) * 15 (3/6/6 dimension are for position, feature, and feature of arm.)).